dwarvesf/react-toolkit/CONTRIBUTING.md

 3. Make and commit your changes following the
    [commit convention](https://github.com/dwarvesf/react-toolkit/blob/master/CONTRIBUTING.md#commit-convention).
-   As you develop, you can run `yarn pkg <module> build` and `yarn pkg <module> test` to make sure everything works as expected.
-Please note that you might have to run `yarn boot` first in order to build all dependencies.
+   As you develop, you can run `pnpm pkgs <module> build` and `pnpm pkgs <module> test` to make sure everything works as expected.
+Please note that you might have to run `pnpm build` first in order to build all dependencies.

-4. Run `yarn changeset` to create a detailed description of your changes.
+4. Run `pnpm changeset` to create a detailed description of your changes.
 This will be used to generate a changelog when we publish an update.
    [Learn more about Changeset](https://github.com/atlassian/changesets/tree/master/packages/cli).
-   Please note that you might have to run `git fetch origin main:master` (where origin will be your fork on GitHub) before `yarn changeset` works.
+   Please note that you might have to run `git fetch origin main:master` (where origin will be your fork on GitHub) before `pnpm changeset` works.

 > If you made minor changes like CI config, prettier, etc, you can run
-> `yarn changeset add --empty` to generate an empty changeset file to document
+> `pnpm changeset add --empty` to generate an empty changeset file to document
 > your changes.

 ### Tests